Numidia Charity foundation

 Foundation Ile de Mar is a governmentally recognised nonprofit organisation which through its financial support of secondary education on the island Ile de Mar in Senegal, strives to invest in the futures of Senegalese children.
 In its almost 14 years of existence, the Foundation has established the first secondary school (Collège d’Enseignement Moyen) and Lyceum on the island, and allowed about 1500 children to complete a secondary education.

-The Numidia Foundation is funding scholarships for sixteen students to be able to continue and complete their remaining three years of secondary education at the Lyceum Ile de Mar.
+The Numidia Foundation is funding scholarships for eleven students to be able to continue and complete their remaining three years of secondary education at the Lyceum Ile de Mar.
 And the foundation provides financing for the tutoring program for 120 students.

 Every day, 1,800 students drop out of Mexican high schools, most of them in the first year.
 Out of every 10 students entering a university, only two finish with a degree.
 Moreover, around 7 million youngsters in Mexico are unemployed and receive no education at all.